-The inspector strives to find visible defects and flag them, then recommends the appropriate qualified professional to perform a more indepth examination of the entire flagged system.
+STANDARDS OF PRACTICE: Per the standards of practice of ASTM, the Consultant is not performing an intrusive, invasive or exhaustive assessment.
+The Consultant strives to find visible defects and flag them, then recommends the appropriate qualified professional to perform a more in-depth examination of the entire flagged system.

-OVERALL GOAL: The inspector notes issues that could be significant enough to affect the client's decision to purchase the property.
-The inspector's focus is primarily on functionality and safety as opposed to subjective cosmetic issues.
+OVERALL GOAL: The Consultant's purpose is to flag issues that could affect the client's decision to lease or purchase the property.
+For sellers, the goal is to catch major issues that could be a deterrent to a potential buyer.
+The Consultant's focus is primarily on functionality and safety as opposed to subjective cosmetic issues.